Information Is Power: Leaving No Stone Unturned During M&A

 As they say, sometimes you don’t learn the difficult lessons until it’s too late.
 I wish I could go back to apply what I know now, but I’m also extremely thankful for the lesson and the knowledge we gained.

 How do I apply this experience to my clients?
 With SHOCKZ, we worked with an M&A Expert that was a generalist instead of one that had intimate knowledge of the sports equipment industry.
 Had we worked with such an industry expert, we would have likely known about the pending divisional sale and could have negotiated a different deal.
-Fortunately, this experience forged one of our core principles at Exitwise:
+Fortunately, this experience forged one of our core principles at Exitwise...
+Building an M&A Dream Team to help business owners maximize their exit!

-Work with Investment Bankers Who Know Your Space
+Work with Investment Bankers and M&A Experts That Already Know Who Will Buy Your Business

-In the end…do as I say and not as I did.
+In the end…do as I say, and not as I did.
 Experience is a great teacher.
-Let my lesson – that knowledge is power – help you find the most profitable exit possible.
+Let my lesson that knowledge is power, help you to maximize the sale of your business!